Linkvalue-Interne/LvConnect/docs/hooks.md

 ### NodeJS

-In NodeJS you'll no any extra library to perform the validation since HMAC SHA1 can be performed from the `crypto` module of the NodeJS API.
+In NodeJS you'll need no any extra library to perform the validation since HMAC SHA1 can be performed from the `crypto` module of the NodeJS API.

 Example using Express:

 ```js
 import express from 'express';